stonerworx/bitwala-task/README.md

 Bitwala coding challenge: A React Native app that will display bitcoin latest blocks and transactions

+## Summary

+I focused on:

+- one working feature (blocks & blocks details) to show how I'd structure the app, write components, use hooks with Apollo
+- examples of unit tests, but by no means complete and covering all relevant cases
+- tools I'd use for linting, formatting, monitoring

 ## Dependencies to other systems

 - Bitquery GraphQL API